nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 5.6 Finding contacts that match **ANY** of the keywords specified: `findAny`

-Finds all contacts that match any of the fields specified by the user
+Finds **any** contacts that match any of the fields specified by the user

 Format: `findAny [n/NAME…​] [p/PHONE…​] [e/EMAIL…​] [a/ADDRESS…​] [g/GENDER…​] [age/AGE…​]
 [c/CALLED…​] [i/INTEREST…​]`

 **Things to note:**

 * FindAny requires at least one field.
-But it is optional to include all the fields <br>
+But it is optional for you to include all the fields <br>

 * If there are duplicate fields, CMM will only take the right-most field <br>
   (e.g., `findAny n/alex n/david` returns the same results as `findAny n/david`)